ashmitrrr/SentimenTrade/readme.md

 * `requirements.txt`: List of all Python dependencies required to run the application.
 * `.gitignore`: Configuration file to ensure local environment files are not tracked by version control.

-## Future Enhancements
-* **Database Integration:** Implementation of PostgreSQL to store sentiment history for longitudinal trend analysis.
-* **Cloud Deployment:** Containerization using Docker and deployment to AWS or Streamlit Cloud.
-* **Comparative Analysis:** Feature to compare sentiment and performance of multiple tickers simultaneously.

 ## Author
 **Ashmit Raina**